-Our honor scholarships are among the oldest merit awards in the country.
 Seeking to recognize applicants for their outstanding academic and extracurricular achievement, demonstrated leadership, and commitment to their communities, we offer merit scholarships to international applicants.
 Merit scholarships are partial-tuition scholarships that may be a single lump-sum award, or a renewable annual award.
 Merit scholarships are considered independent of an applicant’s financial situation, so if an applicant thinks he or she may require financial assistance to fund his or her college education, the applicant must submit an application for need-based financial aid.
-Applicants should not rely on merit scholarships to fund their college education.
+The vast majority of financial aid at UChicago is given out in the form of need-based aid, and applicants should not rely on merit scholarships to fund their college education.

-International transfer students must be able to document that they are fully able to finance their education at UChicago.
-Financial aid is not available to international transfer applicants.
+Financial aid is not available to international transfer applicants, and international transfer students must be able to document that they are able to fully finance their education at UChicago.

 Policy Statement Regarding Undocumented Students

 The University of Chicago has, from its inception, been a place where the best and brightest minds from around the world can gather to shape ideas, produce new knowledge, and contribute to the betterment of human life.
 Our community has been deliberately inclusive, because it is from the widest possible range of perspectives and viewpoints that the most innovative ideas can be proposed, tested, and debated.
 We are committed to assembling a community of talented individuals regardless of their backgrounds, financial circumstances, or national origins.
 This commitment is further discussed in President Zimmer’s statement on diversity.